ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/README.md

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/743958b6-321c-46d4-b31e-6cbe6c167958)
 *<h5>IS2 solve times and 'Average Answer Length' had a moderately strong positive correlation on 15x15 puzzles (r= .58).<br>
-GMS correlation strength on the same set of 15x15 puzzles was considerably stronger, reaching the level of strong correlation (r = .67).<br>*
+GMS correlation strength on the same set of 15x15 puzzles was stronger, reaching the level of strong correlation (r = .67).<br>*

 *The strong all 15x15 puzzles correlation was related to the large rightward shift in the FDP for the two most difficult puzzle days (Fri and Sat).
 Saturday also showed a relatively strong positive correlation across a wide range of feature values, with higher 'Average Answer Length' being associated with slower solves.
 As discussed in the contexts of Figs. 11 and 12, 'Average Answer Length' was strongly negatively correlated with '# Answers' and strongly positively correlated with measures of answer rarity (e.g. 'Freshness Factor; see Fig. 20).
 So it makes intuitive sense that as 'Average Answer Length' increased, particularly on difficult puzzle days, the answers themelves became more difficult and slowed down solve times even as they decreased in absolute number.*